 While running through the forest, we crossed a small clearing that was being used by the Army.
 They thought that we were being chased by a wild animal and drew their weapons fearing for the worst.
-We had no time, just briefly explained them that we were after the Gibbon calls; the Commanding officer was intrigued and decided to follow us with his twelve member section.
+We had no time, just briefly explained them that we were after the Gibbon calls; the Commanding officer was intrigued and decided to follow us with a few of his men.

 The best part was that the Gibbons did not mind our company.
 They were busy singing and swinging from one tree to another; marking their territory.
 We all including the Colonel were enthralled by the gibbon performance.
 The sighting lasted for over thirty minutes and we kept following the gibbons from one tree to another.
 Finally, they stopped singing and gradually moved deeper into the forest.

 We also decided to catch our breath and the Colonel asked two of his men to get some water and tea from the base camp.
 While having tea, the Colonel kept laughing and tried to explain how amused he was to see a bunch of civilians blasting out of the forest and running as if there is no tomorrow.
 The Colonel told us that he recently took charge of this location and hadn’t seen much of wildlife; so it was nice fun for him to run along with a bunch of crazy wildlife lovers.

 After finishing tea, we commenced our trek back along the main forest trail.
 While walking, Anjana noticed some unusual looking flowers and started to take pictures.
 But then, the flowers started to crawl and we soon realized that these were no flowers, but insects.
 Our later research reveled that these were Plant hoppers (Flatidae).

 Further ahead, we encountered another family of Gibbons.
 But this time, they were just relaxing and very quiet.
 Nothing close to what we had witnessed in the morning.

 We highly recommend to give yourself enough opportunities to see them sing and swing; it’s an experience of a lifetime.
 Seeing them relaxing is just like any other normal sighting.